§ 5-54-26. Hospital responsibility to take action based upon adverse information received.

 (1) In any case that has been referred to the board, to await final disposition of the board, and to take further action that is consistent with sanctions, if any, imposed by the board;

 (2) In any case in which the matter has resulted in the suspension, revocation, or restriction of privileges at any other hospital, to adopt the factual findings of the other hospital, and to impose the suspension, revocation, or restriction in privileges that the receiving hospital deems appropriate, if any, in light of these factors; or

-(c) No hospital, or officer, employee, physician assistant or other health care professional associated with these shall be liable to any physician assistant or other health care professional for any action taken in accordance with subsection (a) or (b) of this section when the action was made in good faith.
+(c) No hospital, or officer, employee, physician assistant, or other healthcare professional associated with these shall be liable to any physician assistant or other healthcare professional for any action taken in accordance with subsection (a) or (b) when the action was made in good faith.